-As Election Day drags into Election Week, the waiting is the hardest part.
+As Election Day drags into Election Week, the waiting is the hardest part

 “Americans have a hard time waiting,” said Dominik Guess, a psychology professor at the University of North Florida.
 “Immediate gratification is an important part of our culture.
 Children are taught to expect things right away.
 And it’s especially hard to wait when something is highly important and we’ve invested our values in it.”

-Guess has studied differences in patience across cultures and has found that people in highly individualistic societies like the United States have more trouble waiting than people who grew up in collectivist cultures that put more emphasis on teaching children to wait for rewards.
+Guess has studied differences in patience across cultures and has found that people in highly individualistic societies such as the United States have more trouble waiting than people who grew up in collectivist cultures that put more emphasis on teaching children to wait for rewards.

-Anxiety over the wait has brought hardcore partisans on both sides into the streets.
+Anxiety over the wait has brought hard-core partisans on both sides into the streets.
 In Durham, N.C., on Wednesday, about a thousand anti-Trump demonstrators accompanied by a drum corps marched to the local elections board to demand that every vote be counted.

 “My people know patience,” said Rabbi Salem Pearce, executive director of Carolina Jews for Justice.
 “We wandered in the desert for 40 years.
 We can wait a few days for election results.”

-But many people say they are losing sleep, unable to work, or falling into stress-eating to get through to a final result.
+But many people say they are losing sleep, unable to work or falling into stress-eating to get through to a final result.

 “We have lost some of our capacity to wait,” said Sarah Schnitker, a psychologist at Baylor University who studies patience.
-“A lot of waiting is about expectations and, with new technologies, our expectations have definitely changed about how much uncertainty we should have to tolerate.”
+“A lot of waiting is about expectations, and, with new technologies, our expectations have definitely changed about how much uncertainty we should have to tolerate.”

 That website is supposed to load instantly.
 That answer should be in the first page of search results.
 And that election is supposed to end on Election Day.